alexirpan/alexirpan.github.io/_posts/2024-08-18-nine-years.markdown

 # Highlights

 I took a break from writing puzzles this year.
-The main reason I've had more free time is that I stopped writing puzzles.
+That's led to a lot more free time.
 Puzzle writing has been one of my main recent hobbies, but I've found the problem is that I can't do low key puzzlehunt writing.
-I either go all-in or I don't, and when I go all-in, it takes up enough headspace that I struggle to do other things.
-This year was a year I needed to do other things.
+I either go all-in or I don't, and when I go all-in, it takes up enough headspace that I have trouble making any other major life decisions.
+This year was a year where I needed to do other things.
 I wanted to change things up.

-And I did do change things up!
+And I did change things up!
 Some of it was silent backend migrations (both Universal Analytics and my time tracker got deprecated this year), but the most notable change is that I [switched career trajectories to AI safety]({% post_url 2024-08-06-switching-to-ai-safety %}).

 I try to keep my Twitter / X usage low, but I retweet all posts whenever I write them, and I've noticed my switch into AI safety post has had significantly more Twitter engagement than my other posts.
-I've chalked this up to "the alignment mafia" - a distributed set of people who reshare and promote anything supporting their views on AGI.
+I chalk this up to "the alignment mafia" - a distributed set of people who reshare and promote anything supporting their views on AGI.
 Listen, I appreciate the support, but I haven't done anything yet!
 Chill.

 The time it took me to navigate my career change was much less than the time I've spent on puzzle writing in the past.
 I expected to fill that void with more blog writing, but that's not what happened.
-So what filled the void in its place?
+So, what filled the void in its place?

 Video games.
 It was video games.
 A quick review of some of them: